 Hear Him, ye deaf; His praise, ye dumb, Your loosened tongues employ; Ye blind, behold your Savior come, And leap, ye lame, for joy.
 We sing the first three verses of this classic hymn, so reflective of the narrative of the Day of Pentecost, after the Gathering responsorial reading.
-Three more verses are sung as a response to a reading of Acts 2 (below, as part of the prayers of invocation), which can be read by one reader or easily scripted for a narrator, Peter, and the crowd.
-The third verse ("My gracious Master ...") and a final doxological verse are sung as a joyful prayer and declaration at the end of the service.
+Three more verses are sung as a response to a scripted reading of Acts 2 (below), with the third verse ("My gracious Master ...") and a final doxological verse sung as a joyful prayer and declaration at the end of the service.